Is serverless cheaper for your use case? Find out with this calculator.

 This high-level perspective is key when assessing the economic value of serverless, as serverless encompasses TCO’s 3 variables in one bill.

-To give a concrete example:
+To give two concrete examples:

 - A service such as Lambda is managed, monitored and auto-scalable by design, which means reducing the operational burden to handle classic performance issues and system maintenance.